 3. Sit back slightly – particularly if he has already mastered the “relax-back” position of a “whoa” seat cue.
 You want to put your weight slightly on his rear so that his front can spin easily with all of the weight on the rear.
 If his forward movement is also inhibited by the “whoa” position, so much the better.

-4. Kiss a little to get movement.
+4. Cluck or Click a little to get movement.

-Tips: Use the fence again if necessary to stop forward or backward movement.
+1. Use the fence again if necessary to stop forward or backward movement.
 If you are too occupied with getting movement to watch his feet, use your friend again to tell you if the feet are moving correctly.
 Ask for baby steps and then more and faster.

-As he takes more steps around the circle, you are starting to get the front spin.
+As he takes more cross-over steps around the circle, you are starting to get the front spin.
 Getting a beautiful and fast spin is an art.
-These simple starting instructions probably won’t get you to that point, but they are a starting point.
+These simple starting instructions won’t get you to that point, but they are a starting point.

 Beginning Shoulder Over